-You can’t keep your home free of insect invaders if you don’t know much about the different types of household bugs in Florida.
-Most residents are surprised to learn that our state is an ideal habitat for a long list of these small creatures, including roaches, beetles, flies, cicadas, ants, bees and wasps, earwigs, moths and butterflies, mantids, crickets and grasshoppers, as well as several other types of uninvited insect guests.
+You can’t keep your home free of insect invaders if you don’t know much about Florida’s different types of household bugs.
+Most residents are surprised to learn that our state is an ideal habitat for a long list of these tiny creatures, including roaches, beetles, flies, cicadas, ants, bees and wasps, earwigs, moths and butterflies, mantids, crickets, grasshoppers, as well as several other types of uninvited insect guests.

-While many of us have noticed an ant crawling behind our morning cup of coffee or even a roach scurrying along one of the surfaces in your bathroom late at night, there may be other creatures lurking inside your home that you aren’t as familiar with.
-That’s when it’s good to arm yourself with knowledge, so you can both identify what it is you are seeing and know how to evict these critters from your home.
+While many of us have noticed an ant crawling behind our morning cup of coffee or even a roach scurrying along one of the surfaces in your bathroom late at night, other creatures may lurk inside your home that you aren’t as familiar with.
+That’s when it’s good to arm yourself with knowledge, so you can identify what you are seeing and know how to evict these critters from your home.
 In this post, we’ll discuss two of the Sunshine State’s most problematic groups of insects: red bugs in Florida and poisonous bugs in Florida.
-We’ll also take a close look at the tiny bugs you might notice in a Florida kitchen and how to identify the different varieties.
+We’ll also closely examine the tiny bugs you might notice in a Florida kitchen and how to identify the different varieties.

 “Unknown insect – Jadera haematoloma” by Eugene Zelenko is licensed under CC BY-SA 3.0

 What Are Those Red Bugs In Florida?

 The most distinctive thing about an insect is often the coloration, so it’s no surprise that many homeowners wonder about red bugs they may see in and around their living spaces.
 These tiny creatures are often referred to as red-shouldered bugs, golden rain-tree bugs, or Jadera haematoloma, if you want to get technical.